lionhylra/SwiftJSONSolution/README.md

   ![Screenshot](/tutorial22.png)
 3. Click the export button.
 Optionally you can enter the information of your project to generate the header of swift file.
   ![Screenshot](/tutorial3.png)

+#### If there is any problem regarding using the software, please raise an issue here.

 ### <a name="Swift2JSON"></a>2.
 Swift to JSON Solution

 Luckily, by implementing reflection using Mirror, it is feasible to implement this feature in the code.
 Please see the details in another repository [YHJSONGenerator](https://github.com/lionhylra/YHJSONGenerator)